jofhatkea/front-end/the-terminal.md

 **other** | |
 list commits | `git log`| This one has **a lot of options**

+### .gitignore
+There are lots of files we do not wish to push, like platform dependent files ($Thumbs.db, mac hidden files, node_modules etc).
+Furthermore, it's considered bad practice to push "build" folders and minified source code.

+We can create a file called `.gitignore` in the root of our project to lidt those files
+1. `touch .gitignore`
+2. `open .gitignore` or open it in your editor
+3. Add a line for each folder / file to exclude from git, e.g.
+  1. `node_modules/`
+  2. `build/`
+  3. `TODO.md`
 ### git workflow
 There's no fixed way to do it, but here's a rule-of-thumb-aproach
 1. `git branch todays-tasks`